HibaFatima999/10pearls/Cypress Assignment/README.md

 # **Cypress Assignment – SauceDemo Automation**

 ## **Overview**
-This project is for automating tests on SauceDemo using Cypress.
+This project is for automation tests on SauceDemo using Cypress.
 It uses Page Object Model (POM) for better structure and Custom Commands for reusable steps.

 ## **Features**